pladdy/docker-practice/README.md

 docker pull busybox
 docker run busybox echo "Hello, world!" docker run -it sh
-# in the container...exit to leave
+# in the container...'exit' to leave

+# list containers
+docker ps -a
+# remove exited containers
-docker ps -a # list containers docker rm $(docker ps -a -q -f status=exited)
+docker rm $(docker ps -a -q -f status=exited)

 # pull some images down
-docker pull ubuntu # defaults to latest docker pull golang:1.9.4
+docker pull ubuntu # defaults to latest docker pull golang:1.9.4 # latest doesn't seem to work...

-# see them
+# see images
 docker images

-# add a docker image to your images
+# add a docker image to your images list
-docker build -t pladdypants/golang .
+docker build -t pladdypants/golang . # this builds the local Dockerfile in this repo

 # run it
 docker run pladdypants/golang